KPU's response to COVID-19

 KPU Library Resources

-Understanding Academic Honesty
+Understanding Academic Integrity and Plagiarism

 Your English course requirements are just part of a bigger picture that you need to understand in order to ensure you’re putting together an academic program that works for you.
 Academic Advisors are available to give you guidance and direction, including program guidelines and transfer specifications, as you plot your journey.
 The academic advising office offers group workshops as well as individual appointments with advisors on all four campuses.
 You can make an appointment using Advisor Connect.